Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Event simulation

 \subsection{Neutrino flux simulation}

 The off-axis location of the detector results in a combination of low-energy ($0.5\,\mathrm{GeV}$) muon decays, moderate-energy ($0.5-2\,\mathrm{GeV}$) pion decays, and high-energy ($>2\,\mathrm{GeV}$) kaon decays in the neutrino flux reaching the detector.
-The neutrinos produced in the NuMI beamline and their propagation to the ICARUS detector are simulated using \GEANTfour~\cite{GEANT4} version 4.10.4.
-External data is used to constrain the hadron production~\cite{PPFX}.
+The neutrinos produced in the NuMI beamline and their propagation to the ICARUS detector are simulated using flux predictions originally produced by the G4NuMI \GEANTfour package for NOvA oscillation analysis~\cite{PhysRevLett.123.151803}.
+The Package to Predict the Flux (PPFX)~\cite{PPFX} is used to constrain the hadron production parameters from the external data.
+PPFX provides a central value correction to the nominal flux simulation, along with the uncertainties described in detail in Sec.~\ref{sec:Systematics:Flux}.
 Figure~\ref{fig:ICARUSFlux} shows the predicted neutrino fluxes at the ICARUS detector which are used to simulate neutrino interactions at the detector~\cite{wood2025numineutrinofluxprediction}.